zhenrong-wang/lichat/TR_UDP_CHATROOM.md

-# Technical Review: Build A Chatroom From Scratch
+# Technical Review: Build A Chatroom in 400 Lines of C++ Codes

 ## 1. Background

-A chatroom is a web service that allows multiple users to post messages to others.
+A chatroom is a web service that allows multiple users to join and post messages to others.
 In this practice, we will build a chatroom based on the stateless protocol UDP.
 The language is C++ with support from libsodium (for hashing) and socket (for UDP communication).

+Repo: `https://github.com/zhenrong-wang/random-codes/` -> Code: `udp_chatroom.cpp`

 ## 2. Architecture